opnfv/doctor/docs/requirements/02-use_cases.rst

 resources (VMs in this example) shown with the same colors.

-The first requirement in this use case is that the Controller needs to detect faults in the NVFI ("1.
+The first requirement in this use case is that the Controller needs to detect faults in the NFVI ("1.
 Fault Notification" in :numref:`figure1`) affecting the proper functioning of the virtual resources (labelled as VM-x) running on top of it.
 It should be possible to configure which relevant fault items should be detected.
 The VIM (e.g. OpenStack) itself could be extended to detect such